Biography, Artist’s Statement & CV

 She received her BA in Art from the University of California Santa Barbara in 2002.
 In addition, she studied the Tibetan and Nepali languages, Himalayan art history and religions, and thangka painting.
 She has been an artist in residence at Kathmandu Contemporary Arts Centre and the Santa Fe Art Institute, and has received grants and support from the Belle Foundation for Cultural Development, the Roger Mudd Center for Ethics, UNESCO, and the Swiss Embassy in Nepal.
 Davis is the founder of Himalayan Art and Cultural Heritage Project, a U.S. based non-profit working to preserve and increase awareness for the artistic and cultural heritage of Nepal.

-I believe it is the artist’s responsibility to offer hope and remind us of the beauty in the world and the interconnectedness of beings.
-Art should inspire us to shine brightly and to bring about positive change.
+I believe it is the artists’ responsibility to offer hope and remind us of the beauty in the world and the interconnectedness of beings.
+Art should inspire us to shine brightly and to bring about positive change in our communities.
 To create a great work of art, an artist should employ her head, heart, and hands to fully engage viewers.
-Art should be meaningful and intellectually stimulating.
-It should be passionate and make us feel.
-Finally, it should be beautifully and finely crafted.
+Art should be meaningful and intellectually stimulating, should make us feel passionately, and finally, should be beautifully and finely crafted.